Feature #523

 Also for read JEDEC ID I had to apply a patch.

-Updated by Anastasia Klimchuk 2 months ago
+Updated by Anastasia Klimchuk about 1 year ago

 Good to know you found something that works for you!
 That's good news.